GabrielleC-J/project3_cse701/README.md

 *Note: That for negative values, the digits are stored as if they are positive, but the sign will indicate that the value is actually negative*

 ## Constructors and Input
-1. Defalut constructor : This will create a big integer that has the value of zero.
+1. Default constructor : This will create a big integer that has the value of zero.
    ```cpp
     // Construct a big int with value zero
     big_int zero;